 14. Rumeli Hisari

 This is another building ordered by Mehmed the Conqueror.
 It was constructed in 1452 on the European side of Istanbul in the narrowest part of the Bosphorus.
-It stays opposite to another fortress Anadolu Hisari built about 50 years before Rumeli Hisari.
+It stands opposite to another fortress Anadolu Hisari built about 50 years before Rumeli Hisari.
 The fortress was to guard the strait and prevent the aid from coming to Constantinople that was conquered by Sultan Mehmed a year after the construction.

 Besides its historical significance, the most important thing about the fortress to me, the lover of breathtaking landscapes, is the view of the Bosphorus and Asian part of Istanbul that you get when you climb to the top.